 It’s not that coding, hacking needs workarounds and concepts.
 So, I started to support some people, which are today co-founders, like me, of Bitcoin.
 Around the time Satoshi Nakamoto appeared and finally brought the breakthrough in security and made the system unhackable by mathematical logic.

 Marco: Can you share the funniest or most interesting story that occurred to you in the course of your career?

 I was actually in New Delhi, India, when I found out how Bitcoin can help when you struggle in life, somewhere far from home.
-My credit card did not work, because sometimes the machines could not accept Debit Cards from Europe.
-However, I just had 2 hours before leaving with the plane.
-And I couldn’t effort to pay this 5-star hotel.
+My credit card did not work because sometimes the machines could not accept Debit Cards from Europe.
+However, I just had 2 hours before leaving with the plane and I couldn’t afford to pay this 5-star hotel.

 I reached out to my bank.
-The call agent center guy couldn’t help me because it was nighttime in Germany and I have to wait, so he said until his manager can make a decision the next day.
+The call agent center guy couldn’t help me because it was nighttime in Germany and I had to wait until his manager could make a decision the next day.
 Then he ends the call with the words: “Sorry, but sometimes shit happens!”

 Marco: Are you working on any meaningful nonprofit or social impact projects?
 How have you used your success to bring goodness to the world?

 During my time working on Bitcoin, I was involved in a company selling telephone and internet contracts.
 I raised a call center and hired sales representatives.
 Through some fail interpretations, I killed this company and crashed it.

 As a result, I lost everything and lived on the street for one year, offering my computer skills as an exchange for money.
-And it worked for me.
+It worked for me.
 I learned how to survive on the road.
 I saved the money I earned and was able to start my new life.